Do the Amish Pay Taxes?

 Exemption from FICA and FUTA taxes is based on strongly held religious beliefs that require the individual to refuse receipt of the insurance programs into which those taxes pay.
 The individual may receive an exemption from paying into Social Security, Medicare, and Unemployment Compensation because the individual will never receive those benefits, even in old age.

-If you believe you should qualify for tax exemption, are unsure of your obligations in regard to an employee who may be exempt, or have other legal questions you want to be answered, call our office (717) 775-7195 to schedule a free consultation with a Scaringi Law attorney.
+If you believe you should qualify for tax exemption, are unsure of your obligations in regard to an employee who may be exempt, or have other legal questions you want to be answered, call our office (717) 775-7195 to ask about a free consultation with a Scaringi Law attorney.

 Exemptions Are Not Automatic -- There's An Application Process